| Objections

 -

-Without a tipping system, servers are paid the same
+Without a tipping system, servers would be paid the same

 no matter the level of service.
 It would be pointless for a driver to take

-four deliveries an hour if paid exactly the same for two an hour.
+four deliveries per hour if paid exactly the same for two per hour.
 There would

 be no incentive to give better than dismal service.